Major Parks and Gardens

-Murray Linton Rose Gardens Rotorua: 1,500 Roses in Fenton Park
+Murray Linton Rose Gardens Rotorua: Formal Rose Garden in Fenton Park

 Practical Information